jrpx/Atelier-Meruru-Date-Transfer-Tool/README.md

 * I haven't tried to use this tool to intentionally break the game too much
 * If you exceed the end date on the last year, the game over sequence starts
 * I just experimented with rewinding the year.
 I just figured out how to do it.
 It introduced a bug.
 I rewinded from Year 5 to Year 2.
 Once it went from the end of Year 2 to the next day, it stayed Year 2.
 Yeah, that's not the ideal situation.
 Maybe from Year 5 to Year 4 won't be as bad
-* I pretty much limited myself for 2-6 weeks of a rewind to be safe.
+* I pretty much limited myself to 1-6 weeks of a rewind to be safe.
 Again, made sure no major events happened during the rewind